itsToggle/trakt-scraper/README.md

     5. trakt:
                - Downloaded content is added to the trakt collection.
 Season packs are collected by episode.
 This way partial season packs work flawlessly.
                - Downloaded content is removed from the watchlist.
+               - If no torrent/filehoster upload was found after 5 retries, the show/movie in question is added to a trakt list called "Ignored".
+Items in this playlist will not be scraped for.

 # Getting started: